top of page

 Section 2.02: Objectives

-1. To support art and culture in such a way as to enhance the high quality of life for all residents and visitors of Redmond and surrounding areas.
+1. To support art and culture in such a way as to enhance the high quality of life for all residents

-2. Create community-based art education and art appreciation programs, including but not limited to: classes and training, and cultural events, in fine arts, crafts, dance, theatre, sculpture and music.
+2. Create community-based art education and art appreciation programs, including but not

-3. Work with individuals, groups, businesses, and government entities and private funders to plan, finance, and complete projects through the DCAA.
+3. Work with individuals, groups, businesses, and government entities and private funders to

 Section 2.03: Tax Exemption